DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/taxi_rides_ny/README.md

 ![image](https://user-images.githubusercontent.com/4315804/148699280-964c4e0b-e685-4c0f-a266-4f3e097156c9.png)

 #### Execution
-After having installed the required tools and cloning this repo, execute the following commnads:
+After having installed the required tools and cloning this repo, execute the following commands:

 1. Change into the project's directory from the command line: `$ cd [..]/taxi_rides_ny`
 2. Load the CSVs into the database.
 This materializes the CSVs as tables in your target schema: `$ dbt seed`